Lakeland University Study Abroad Program

 - New non-traditional adult students (out of high school at least three years) - high school transcript.

 Students are selected each semester for a limited number of openings in the program.

 In addition to the application form, candidates for the program must submit official college transcripts.

 Lakeland's study abroad package includes tuition, room and board.
 Financial aid opportunities are available to qualified students.

-Students in the Study Abroad at Lakeland College Japan program reside in an approved international student dormitory.
+Students in the Study Abroad at Lakeland University Japan program reside in an approved international student dormitory.

 Interested students should complete the last page of the Study Abroad program application.